pyodide/pyodide/docs/development/building-from-sources.md

 ```

 Building is easiest with Docker.
 You can also build on Linux with `make`, while
-builing on Mac is possible but there are known issues as of 0.18.
+builing on Mac is possible, but there are known issues as of 0.18.
 For
 Windows, we currently recommend using Docker to build Pyodide.
 Another option
 for building on Windows is to use
 [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to create a